Shohan494/blog-jahin-project/README.md

 ####

 - for later:
+    - when sign up, also insert for user_profile

     - using controller for routing( which link or page will go where, will call which page or function)
     - in comments table, there is user id and also author id - if needed will fix it
     - need to clear about foreign key, more than one is causing issues
     - multiple para post probably is not working

+    - logout and logged in check, verify user role for operations
+    - navvar logout fix

+    - settings -> status of profile edit check
+    - $sqlCheck = "SELECT COUNT(*) AS count FROM user_profile WHERE pro_id = $userId" (make some alternative approaches)

     - comment section has some more advanced features probably by requirements